vuw-scps/python-physics/docs/phys221/Single_exp.md

 LogP=[log(i) for i in P_minus_baseP]
 ```

 print(LogP) - if you want to check things.
 I find it better to plot.
-Especially as you have your own data that you can double check against.
+Especially as you have your own data from the PHYS223 lab that you can double check against.

 ```python